jakka351/GenericDiagnosticTool/README.md

 - Diagnostic Command (service 0xB1)

 ## 64 Bit Mode
 The software can be run as x64, if you are using the OBDxPro FT J2534 Interface, as this has x64 drivers available to use, where as no other J2534 device manufacturers have implemented a 64 bit J2534 Driver.
 This is needed for bruteforcing security access to prevent an out of memory exception.
+A 64 Bit Version of the software will be available in the releases pages shortly.

 <img align="right" src="https://testerpresent.com.au/wp-content/uploads/2024/03/EDR@2x-1.png" height="20%" width="20%"/>